 Interest is an additional percentage of a loan payment that is added to the principal of a loan paid every month to the lending agency (oftentimes, a bank) in exchange for holding the loan.
 The interest on a loan, once the loan is paid in full, is in addition to the principal amount the borrower requested and was approved for when the loan’s term began.
 Usually, for a loan term, the interest is described in terms of the annual percentage rate (APR).

 Another example would be Jana.
-She takes out a loan for a used car and interest is expressed in terms of a rate of 5% APR, meaning any time she makes a payment on her loan, she pays a portion of it towards the principal (the original loan amount) and a portion towards the interest.
+She takes out a loan for a used car and interest is expressed in terms of a rate of 5% APR, meaning any time she makes a payment on her loan, she pays a portion of it toward the principal (the original loan amount) and a portion toward the interest.
 If her loan is $5000 and her term is 5 years, her payment is about $95.
-About $74 of her payment goes towards the principal, but the other portion of it – $21 – is what she pays towards interest on the loan.
+About $74 of her payment goes toward the principal, but the other portion of it – $21 – is what she pays toward interest on the loan.